 Remove from humidity dome and place under lights as soon as seeds sprout.

-How Often Should You Water Seedlings in Rockwool?
+How Often to Water Seedlings in Rockwool?

 At least once a day water your seedlings, but twice a day is much preferable.
 The more you water them, the faster they will grow!